Kiffy00/FolderAssignment-Fall24/README.md

 Controls:
-Look with arrow keys
+Look with arrow keys.
-Move with WASD
+Move with WASD.
-QE for vertical movement
+QE for vertical movement.